rrDumpTruck/Obsidian.Vault/The Timeline.md

 _1 A.C. - The Forty Four arrived, eleven splitting to each side of The Wall._

-27 A.C. - The Glade was founded by the worlds first druids after being created by The Sleeper.
+*27 A.C. - The Glade was founded by the worlds first druids after being created by The Sleeper.  *

-44 A.C. - Opportunity was founded in the Plateau _(a majority of its population are juice prospectors)_
+*44 A.C. - Opportunity was founded in the Plateau (a majority of its population are juice prospectors) *

 _122 A.C. - “Elysia” goes to war with The Stygian forest_

-_124 A.C. - Elysia is subject to effects of a weapon created by The Stygian Forest that causes it to become the Ashen Wastes (((PRIVATE FROM PLAYERS UNTIL THE TIME COMES)))
+_124 A.C. - Elysia is subject to effects of a weapon created by The Stygian Forest that causes it to become the Ashen Wastes (((PRIVATE FROM PLAYERS UNTIL THE TIME COMES)))_

-_145 A.C. - The event is called "The Arrival of the Stranger"
+*145 A.C. - Another strange man appears in the fissure underneath Opportunity.
+Ruler of the city Saint Damius forbade anyone from claiming to bear witness to the event.
+The event is called "The Arrival of the Stranger" colloquially.*

+150 A.C. - Current player arrival time.